 - Fellow of Higher Education (FHEA), Higher Education Academy, UK, 2006

-- F.D.S., Royal College of Surgeons of England, Restorative Dentistry, 2000
+- Fellowship of the Faculty of Dental Surgery (FDS), Royal College of Surgeons of England, Restorative Dentistry, 2000

 - Master of Science (MSc), University of London, Periodontology, 1996